 Why are there Bangui Windmills?
 Because Ilocos Norte Province tends to have more wind than many other provinces due to its location between the South China Sea and the Pacific Ocean so is perfect for making electricity from the wind.

 They get regular and fresh North Westerly winds that make it a great location for wind energy generation.
 That is why Bangui is the ideal wind generator location.

-The wind farm project was started with an aid grant of $48 million dollars from the by the Danish Government to Ilocos Norte Province in 1998.
+The wind farm project was started with an aid grant of $48 million dollars from the Danish Government to Ilocos Norte Province in 1998.

 The Bangui Windmills wind farm is recognized as the largest in Southeast Asia and sells power Ilocos Norte Electric Cooperative (INEC).
 The expected life span of the wind generation equipment is 21 years.